statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ## Publishing a Starter Kit

-Once exported, you will notice that a sample `composer.json` file was created at your specified export repo path.
-Make sure you update the package's vendor name:
+Once exported, you will need to update the `name` property in the `composer.json` created at your specified export repo path.
+It should match your Composer/GitHub {Oraganization}/{Repo_Name} exactly.

 ``` json
 {